 If you spent the time to get 100 different quotes, they would be all across the board.
 There are some companies which are wary to give a plan to anyone with high blood pressures, while others don’t care.

 This is why you should consider working with us.
 We aren’t your traditional agency which represents one single company.
 We are partnered with all of the best companies.

 A life insurance company will want to see that your blood pressure has been stable in the past 12 months and that you are taking any necessary medication or doctor’s orders to keep it under control.

 It’s our mission to ensure that your loved ones have the protection that they need.
 If you have any questions about getting life insurance with high blood pressure, please contact one of our agents today.

-You can compare life insurance rates right on this page using our quote tool, or call us at 888-552-6159 to discuss your life insurance needs and apply for coverage.
+You can compare life insurance rates right on this page using our quote tool, or call us at 800-712-8519 to discuss your life insurance needs and apply for coverage.